RedSox2/hangman/README.md

 5. Click `edit`.
 6. A new window should pop up.
 Choose `new`.
 Copy and paste this: `C:\Program Files\mingw-w64\x86_64-8.1.0-posix-seh-rt_v6-rev0\mingw64\bin`.
 7. Make sure to download the project (click the green code button and choose download ZIP)
 7. Open File Explorer and go to downloads and the hangman-master folder.
-Extract it and then double click the .exe file (hangman.exe).
-Then it will start!
+Extract it.
+7. Open `Command Prompt` and enter these commands one by one: `cd downloads\hangman-master` and `hangman.exe`.

 ### Mac